 Garden and interior décor enthusiasts are introduced to exciting and creative fresh ideas during their monthly visits to magnificent homes and gardens in Johannesburg arranged by our House & Garden Circle.

 With the crises in the broader society reaching desperate proportions, we have increased our involvement in these communities.
-We provide over 62 Granny-and Child-headed Families in Soweto with monthly food parcels, and in addition, clothing is given to each family member at the beginning of summer and winter.

 Our Soup Kitchen at the Hillbrow Community Health Centre has been expanded and patients at the HIV/AIDS and TB clinics now also receive bread and peanut butter on a regular basis.